wenyuzhao/gptsh/examples/simple.a.md

 #!/usr/bin/env ash

-# This is a simple file manipulating script
+# This is a simple file manipulation script

 First, please display a welcome message:)